src/regex

 Most of the time compiling the regex at runtime can be avoided, and it should be avoided.
 Nim has really good compile-time capabilities like reading files, constructing strings, and so on.
 However, it cannot be helped in cases where the regex is passed to the program at runtime (from terminal input, network, or text files).

-To compile the regex at runtime define the regex literal as a var/let, or pass the string expression as a var.
+To compile the regex at runtime pass the regex expression as a var/let.

 let text = "abc"